Fydell Edmund Garrett: Biography

-The next four years were again devoted, as far as recurrent attacks of ill-health permitted, to journalistic work in London, first for the Pall Mall Gazette, then, from 1893, for the Westminster Gazette, in the opening years of its career, in either case under the editorship of Garrett's friend, (Sir) Edward Cook.
-In 1894 he also produced a translation of Henrik Ibsen's Brand into English verse in the original metres, which, if not perfect as a translation, for Garrett was not a great Norwegian scholar, is singularly successful in reproducing the spirit and poetry of the original.
+The next four years were devoted to journalistic work in London, first for the Pall Mall Gazette, then, from 1893, for the Westminster Gazette, in the opening years of its career, in either case under the editorship of Garrett's friend, Sir Edward Cook.
+In 1894 he produced a translation of Henrik Ibsen's Brand into English verse in the original metres.

-In April 1895 Garrett returned to South Africa to become editor of the Cape Times, the leading English newspaper in the sub-continent, and far the most important work of Garrett's life was done during his four and a half years' active tenure of that office (April 1895 – August 1899).
-He was not only editor of the paper but the principal writer in it, and being a man of strong character and convictions, gifted moreover with extraordinary quickness of political insight, he on more than one occasion exercised by his trenchant pen a decisive influence on the course of affairs.
-In the rapid series of stirring events of these four years, the raid, the abortive rebellion in Johannesburg, the struggle between Rhodes and the Bond at the Cape, and between Kruger and the Uitlanders in the Transvaal, the Bloemfontein conference, and the growing tension between Great Britain and the South African Republic (the government of the Transvaal), Garrett played a leading part.
+In April of 1895 Garrett returned to South Africa to become editor of the Cape Times, the leading English newspaper in the sub-continent.
+He was not only editor of the paper but the principal writer in it, and came to play an important part in the coverage of crisis which was to unfold in southern Africa over the next years, including the Jameson Raid, the abortive rebellion in Johannesburg, the struggle between Rhodes and the Bond at the Cape, and between Kruger and the Uitlanders in the Transvaal, the Bloemfontein conference, and the growing tension between Great Britain and the South African Republic (the government of the Transvaal).

-His position in South African politics became one of such importance that he was practically compelled to add to his arduous duties as editor of the Cape Times those of a member of parliament.
-Returned at the Cape general election of 1898 as member for Victoria East, he immediately took a foremost place in the Cape Legislative Assembly, and in the two heated sessions preceding the war he was perhaps the most eloquent, and he was certainly the most persuasive, speaker on the "progressive" (i.e. British) side, for, while warmly supporting Rhodes and the policy of Lord (then Sir Alfred) Alfred Milner, he showed great tact in dealing with the susceptibilities of his Afrikaner opponents.
-Indeed, the policy which he always advocated, that of a United South Africa, absolutely autonomous in its own affairs, but remaining part of the British Empire, is now an established fact, readily accepted by men of all parties.
-Garrett's important contribution to that result constitutes his chief title to remembrance.
-But the enormous physical strain was too much for his frail constitution.
-In the summer of 1899 his health broke down permanently.
+Garrett returned to the Cape general election of 1898 as a member of Victoria East.
+He took a place in the Cape Legislative Assembly.
+In the two sessions preceding the war, he was a speaker on the British side.
+He supported Rhodes and the policy of Lord (then Sir Alfred) Alfred Milner.
+He dealed with the susceptibilities of his Afrikaner opponents.
+He advocated for a policy for a United South Africa: autonomous in its own affairs, but remaining part of the British Empire.
+The physical strain was too much for his constitution.
+In the summer of 1899, his health broke down permanently.